-It is highly recommended that you provide an automated backup system for your persistence database.
+We highly recommended that you have an automated backup system for your persistence database.
 For information on backing up MongoDB, see MongoDB Backups.
 To back up SQLite, you can zip or copy the persistence folder found in \ProgramData\Alteryx\Service\.

 The Data Folder is the storage location for either the SQLite or embedded-MongoDB database files.
 If you select User-managed MongoDB, the Data Folder is disabled as it is configured in your MongoDB instance.

 Advanced Database Connection

 Select Advanced User-Managed Mongo DB if you require support for...

 - Replica Sets